-There is disparity between individuals expectations of employment and training, and a business or training organisation's expectation of an employee/student, as well as a lack of exposure opportunities to current and future jobs.
-There is a mismatch of skills between the current available workforce and the skill requirements for available jobs and jobs into the future.
+There is opportunity to improve an individuals' expectation of employment/training and an organisation's expectations of an employee/student, as well as provision of exposure opportunities to current and future jobs.
+There is opportunity to address the identified skills mismatch between the current available workforce and the skill requirements for available jobs and jobs into the future.

-- We are working closely with Jobs and Skills Centres and Registered Training Organisations to understand current offerings, and communicate this to Workforce Australia Employment Services Providers and other stakeholders to ensure individuals have a broad understanding of available opportunities for skilling, including in the Net Zero space. - We host a Strategies for Training Attraction and Retention meeting with training providers and Employment Services Providers to enhance understanding of localised training solutions. - We use data and industry insights to support a regional approach to the skills gaps and inform the development of skill sets and programs to meet this demand, and work alongside the Regional Workforce Transition Officer who has a focus on Net Zero Transforming Economies to understand future demand of this industry. - We are hosting 'Embrace Employment, Skills and Participation' events throughout the region to connect individuals with appropriate opportunities in training, upskilling, and for person centred assistance. - We are promoting and connecting Australian Apprenticeship Support Services and the Year 9 Career Taster Program to organisations, along with options about current incentives and relevant resources. - We are supporting job and training 'taster' experiences which increase awareness and understanding of both individuals and businesses.
+- We are working closely with Jobs and Skills Centres and Registered Training Organisations to understand current offerings and to promote these offerings to Workforce Australia Employment Services Providers (providers) and other stakeholders.
+Our approach aims to that ensure individuals have a broad understanding of available opportunities for skilling, including in the net zero space. - We host a STAR meeting with Training Providers and providers to enhance understanding of localised training solutions. - We use data and industry insights to support a regional approach to the skills gaps and inform the development of skill sets and programs to meet this demand. - We work alongside the region's Regional Workforce Transition Officer, who has a focus on Net Zero Transforming Economies, to understand future demand of this industry. - We are hosting 'Embrace Employment, Skills and Participation' events throughout the region to connect individuals with appropriate opportunities in training, upskilling and for person-centred assistance. - We are promoting and connecting Australian Apprenticeship Support Services and the Year 9 Career Taster Program to organisations, along with options about current incentives and relevant resources. - We are supporting job and training 'taster' experiences, such as the Student Connect Portal, aiming to increase awareness and understanding of both individuals and businesses,